tetracorp/tetracorp.github.io/k240-src/_posts/2014-03-13-building-behaviour.markdown

 ---

-While most buildings operate exactly as described in the game's manual, some behave in undocumented or unexplained ways.
+While most buildings operate exactly as described in the game's manual, some behave in undocumented or unexpected ways.

 ### Storage Facility / Storage Tower
 If an ore storage building is destroyed, no ore is lost unless the total